hteumeuleu/caniemail/_features/css-overflow.md

 }
 notes_by_num: {
     "1": "Buggy.
-Cannot scroll through to hidden content.", "2": "Not supported. `overflow` is replaced by `java-script`."
-    "3": "Partial.
-Support for `overflow-block` & `overflow-inline` depends on browser support."
-    "4": "Partial. `overflow-block` & `overflow-inline` not supported."
+Cannot scroll through to hidden content.", "2": "Not supported. `overflow` is replaced by `java-script`.", "3": "Partial.
+Support for `overflow-block` & `overflow-inline` depends on browser support.", "4": "Partial. `overflow-block` & `overflow-inline` not supported."
 }
 ---